 Synchronous support must include a two-way, real-time exchange of information, and can also be achieved through small group work.
-All synchronous support is logged immediately after the interaction, except for LiveLesson, within Pearson Online Classroom and includes details about the interaction.
-Customers with appropriate permissions can reference student logs at any time within Pearson Online Classroom.
+All synchronous support is logged immediately after the interaction, with the exception of LiveLesson, within Connexus and includes details about the interaction.
+Customers with appropriate permissions can reference student logs at any time within Connexus.